Tailflower Anthurium

 Quick ID Hints:

-- Spadix and pink to reddish spathe are at right angles
+- Spadix and pink to reddish spathe are at right angles to each other

 - Leaves are leathery, with truncate to cordate base

-- Short stems develop as plant ages
+- Short stems develop as the plant ages.

 - See this plant in the following landscape: